shinywhitebox/planner-docs/src/manual/gettingstarted.md

 ---
-title: "Getting Started"
+title: "Your first plan"
 tags:
     - docs-installation
 ---
-{%section "Your first plan"%}
+{%section "Quick introduction"%}

 This is far far easier to explain with video, so lets do that.